JRC-COMBINE/DEA/README.rst

 Installing
 ----------

-Clone the repository, setup the environment and start hacking away:
+Clone the repository and setup the environment:

 .. code:: bash